 Keltricity is a “Celtic World” band and features traditional, contemporary and eclectic Celtic-influenced music from Ireland, Cape Breton, Scotland, England, Brittany, New England and French Canada.
-The five-member group is comprised of accomplished musicians with backgrounds in various musical genres from traditional Irish bands, to Scottish and New England contra dance bands, to classical, rock and jazz.
+The four-member group is comprised of accomplished musicians with backgrounds in various musical genres from traditional Irish bands, to Scottish and New England contra dance bands, to classical, rock and jazz.
 The variety of these experiences now converge to provide some of the most innovative and unique music around.

 Keltricity has performed within a broad range of venues including some of the area’s most prominent annual outdoor festivals, heritage day celebrations, holiday shows, state park programs, radio broadcasts, benefit concerts, casino entertainment, wedding receptions and regional pubs.
 A Keltricity performance is always full of new and exciting musical surprises both in arrangements and selection of songs and tunes that have become favorites of both the avid Celtic traditionalist as well as the eclectic music-lover.